Resogun: Reception

 McKinley Noble of GamesBeat gave Resogun a score of 65/100, praising it for its graphics and challenging gameplay, but criticizing it for its lack of clarity with regard to gameplay elements; in particular, the lack of any kind of tutorial level or "training wheels".
 Noble expanded on this by explaining that "some players might get bewildered when trying to figure out their weapons and when to use them, and the audio cues aren’t obvious enough to be helpful."
 Noble also criticized the game's lack of appeal to players who wanted to "blitz through tons of levels" and "unlock extra ships", stating that "you won’t find much content past what's offered upfront."
 Kyle Hilliard of Game Informer gave Resogun a score of 8/10, criticizing the graphics as "doing little to showcase the next generation", as well as the sound, which he described as "forgettable-yet-appropriate".
 Hilliard praised the game for its controls, however, as well as the accessible and fun nature of the gameplay.
-The game won several awards, and was nominated for Action Game of the Year at the 2014 DICE Awards in addition to appearing at the 2014 GDC Choice Awards.
+The game won several awards, and was nominated for Action Game of the Year at the 17th Annual D.I.C.E.
+Awards, in addition to appearing at the 2014 GDC Choice Awards.